LeoEgidi/pivmet/paper/paper.md

 (ii) consensus clustering, where  a variant of the $k$-means algorithm is available; (iii) Dirichlet Process Mixture Models (DPPM).

 The `pivmet` package exhibits some deep connections with some existing packages.
+Among them:

-Among them, it extends the `bayesmix` package, which allows to fit univariate Gaussian mixtures; moreover, it is close to the `label.switching` package that offers many methods to fix label switching in Bayesian mixture models.
-In terms of computational methods, our package depends on the `rstan` package to perform Hamiltonian Monte Carlo sampling.
+- it extends the `bayesmix` package [@bayesmix], which allows to fit univariate Gaussian mixtures, by allowing for sparse Gaussian univariate/multivariate mixtures;

+- it is naturally connected with the `label.switching` package [@papastamoulis2016label] that offers many methods to fix label switching in Bayesian mixture models;

+- in terms of computational MCMC methods, our package depends on the `rstan` package [@rstan] to perform Hamiltonian Monte Carlo sampling and on the `rjags` package [@rjags] to perform Gibbs sampling;

+- it extend the classical `kmeans` function by allowing for a robust initial seeding.

-In brief, the `pivmet`  package offers a unique way to efficiently estimate univariate and multivariate Gaussian mixtures and perform consensus clustering.
+In brief, the `pivmet`  package offers a unique way to efficiently estimate univariate and multivariate Gaussian mixtures, by relying on pre-compiled JAGS/Stan models,  and performs consensus clustering with a robustified $k$-means algorithm.